kcmki/CarsData/README.md

 Notes
 -----
 - The class uses `curl_cffi.requests`; if you prefer `requests` replace the import and adjust the `send_request` method.
 - The API may require additional authentication or cookies; the default headers include an `api_key` inferred from the attachment but this may be rate-limited or invalid.
-Adjust headers in the `ScraperCars` constructor or via `config.ini`.
+Adjust headers in the `ScraperLBC` constructor or via `config.ini`.
 - All date/time fields are stored as epoch seconds (bigint) in Supabase: `first_publication_date`, `expiration_date`, `index_date`, `first_seen_at`, `updated_at`, and run `started_at`/`finished_at`.
 # CarsData